Tiki-taka: 2009–2010 season

+2010 FIFA World Cup

+In their opening game of the 2010 World Cup, Spain suffered a 1–0 loss to Switzerland.
+Following the match, Switzerland's manager Ottmar Hitzfeld admitted that he had been influenced by United States coach Bob Bradley's tactics from the Confederations Cup's match between the USA and Spain.

 2011–2012 season

 Chelsea manager Roberto Di Matteo succeeded in countering tiki-taka when his team met Barça in the semi-finals of the 2011–12 UEFA Champions League.
 According to Chelsea's Fernando Torres, concentrating on space rather than trying to steal the ball was part of his squad's strategy to counter Barça.
 Winning battles on the wings, such as Ramires against Dani Alves, would force Barça to funnel their attacks toward the centre of the field.
 Former Chelsea winger Pat Nevin noted that stationing three disciplined midfielders in front of the back four defenders denied Barça space, forcing Lionel Messi to withdraw deeper and narrower to get to the ball (as Messi was high on the pitch, he was stripped of the ball by Chelsea's Frank Lampard, which led to a goal for Chelsea in the first leg).
 During the second leg, Di Matteo deployed a 4–5–1 formation with a very compact midfield structure.
-While Barça enjoyed 73% of ball possession over the two legs and 46 shots to Chelsea's 12 (11 of these shots on target versus Chelsea's four).
-By contrast, Chelsea's Frank Lampard completed two telling passes in the two legs; both of them leading to goals.
+While Barça enjoyed 73% of ball possession over the two legs and 46 shots to Chelsea's 12 (11 of these shots on target versus Chelsea's four), by contrast, Chelsea's Frank Lampard completed two telling passes in the two legs; both of them leading to goals.
 It has been suggested that Barça's weakness offensively is winning balls in the air, especially against a team like Chelsea that has the size and strength to control balls in the box.
 Chelsea achieved a 1–0 victory in the first leg and a 2–2 tie in the second to overcome Barça.